how we got our start

-Peterson and Namatovu enrolled their respective classes in People to People International, a cultural exchange program started by President Eisenhower that works to promote understanding between cultures through travel and communication.
-People to People connected Peterson and Namatovu, and their students began corresponding through a penpal letter exchange.
+Peterson and Namatovu enrolled their respective classes in People-to-People International, a cultural exchange program started by President Eisenhower that works to promote understanding between cultures through travel and communication.
+People-to-People connected Peterson and Namatovu, and their students began corresponding through a penpal letter exchange.

 Both teachers valued the opportunity for their students to engage in authentic writing experiences and learn about other places and people.
 Peterson and Namatovu realized that their students were receiving much more than knowledge about a different culture.
 They were building relationships that changed the way they viewed the world.